Florida Legislature rejects weapons ban with massacre survivors en route to Capitol

 With subcommittees set to consider the bill not scheduled to meet this session, the bill is effectively dead, McGhee said.

-Under the rallying cry of #NeverAgain, dozens of students and staff who survived the Florida school shooting departed for the state Capitol, where they hope to speak with lawmakers about school safety and gun control Wednesday.
+Under the rallying cry #NeverAgain, dozens of students and staff who survived the Florida school shooting departed on Tuesday for the state Capitol, where they hope to speak with lawmakers on Wednesday about school safety and gun control.

+Some students had headed to the Capitol earlier and were there when the vote took place.

+"I knew that it wasn't going to go through," Sheryl Acquaroli, a 16 year-old junior from Stoneman Douglas, told Capitol News Service of Tallahassee.
+But she lamented the vote disparity as "too much."

+"The next death of someone with an assault rifle here in Florida is going to be on them," she said of the 71 votes against the motion.
+"It's going to be their fault. ... because they could have done something today."

-Some were eating at an Orlando rest stop when they learned of the legislative defeat.
+Many of the students on the buses were eating at an Orlando rest stop when they learned of the legislative defeat.

-Diego Pfeiffer, 18, a senior at Stoneman Douglas, acknowledged that the issue has multiple perspectives and likened to need to need to tougher gun control to the fight to end slavery and the suffrage movement.
+Diego Pfeiffer, 18, a senior at Stoneman Douglas, acknowledged that the issue has multiple perspectives and likened the need to toughen gun control to the fight to end slavery and the suffrage movement.

 "On great decisions in the past, there have been two sides and the good side always wins out in the end, and that's what I am hopeful for when I get to Tallahassee," he said.